Scientific Name:

 Pest Susceptibility:

-Aphids or adelgids, Beetles or weevils, Fungal leaf spot, Root rot, Thrips, Whitefly or psyllids, Wilt (Rabbit resistant, Drought tolerant)
+Aphids or adelgids, Beetles or weevils, Fungal leaf spot, Mildew, Root rot, Thrips, Whitefly or psyllids, Wilt (Rabbit resistant, Drought tolerant)

 Specific Pests: